esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/02-introduction-to-agile.md

 {: .challenge}

 > ## Discussion
-> Think about following the agile manifesto when working on your projects in a team.
+> Think about following the Agile manifesto when working on your projects in a team.
 > - What are benefits?
 > - What are downsides?
 >